 Maria: Oh yes!
 It was brought over to Italy by Marco Polo.

-Maria: So, it’s actually there and they’re really big into, they call it really in English they call it noodles, they don’t call it pasta.
+Maria: So, it’s actually there and they’re really big into it, they call it really in English they call it noodles, they don’t call it pasta.

-Maria: So, you know, there’s a lot of different ways of fusing the cultures together.
-And these cultures have really healthy spices like I’ve been trying to experiment with a lot of the spices that are popular at least in my mind I think in Indian dishes like I think cumin and turmeric.
+Maria: So, you know, there’s a lot of different ways of fusing the cultures.
+And these cultures have really healthy spices like I’ve been trying to experiment with a lot of the spices that are popular at least in my mind I think in Indian dishes like think cumin and turmeric.